jackkellerk/nhi/Backend/API.md

     Body Information: None

     Return Value: Number of rows updated

+    Extra: This is used only to add the current login in user to a project

+### Add other User to Project
+    URL: /p/:pid/add_user_project (pid = project id)

+    Request Type: POST

+    Header Information: {"uid": INT, "session_key": STRING}

+    Body Information: { "email": STRING}

+    Return Value: Number of rows updated

+    Extra: This is used only to add other users to a project

 ### Remove User From Project
     URL: /p/:pid/remove_from_project (pid = project id)